Enhanced safety measures

 - Stay in this room until transport arrives.

-- Your programme coordinator/Health & Safety Office will help arrange for transport to your accommodation as soon as possible.
+- The COVID admin team/Health & Safety Office will help arrange for transport to your accommodation as soon as possible.

 - As soon as you can, log on to Mercer’s Medical Centre website and complete the health questionnaire.
 Once submitted a nurse from the centre will be in touch to provide you with advice and provide instructions to follow.